Practice-led exploration of Early Music

 Past Livestreams

 The publications of the Schola Cantorum Basiliensis are listed in the FHNW Institutional Repository.
-They are recorded annually, and the most recent publications can be found here.
+They are recorded annually in spring.
+All current new releases and publications can be found on the pages of our research portal.

 Since mid-August 2025, the new temporary home for university teaching during the renovation work at the Schola Cantorum Basiliensis has been the Provisorium Letzi in St. Alban-Vorstadt.
 Regular research events such as the 'Donnerstag-Akademie' take place at the Provisorium Letzi.